 Scope, Jurisdiction, and Reporting

 Simply stated, these rules apply during the entire duration of enrollment at Deerfield: from the first moment students arrive on campus until they depart after graduation, online and offline.
 Particularly during that time, a student’s behavior should never jeopardize the welfare or reputation of the Academy or other Deerfield students.

-At all times during enrollment—including school trips, during personal travel, and during vacation periods—students are expected to behave in a manner consistent with school expectations.
+At all times during enrollment—including school trips, during personal travel, and during vacation periods—students are expected to behave in a manner consistent with school rules and policies.
 School disciplinary procedures may be applied if the Academy is presented with information that students have violated school expectations while away; such infractions may result in disciplinary action up to and including suspension or expulsion.